wied03/ansible-ruby/README.md

 ## Why does this exist?
 YAML is OK but can suffer from the same problems that exist with any markup language.
 If you can write in a first class language that is syntaxually easier, that might be of some benefit.

+## Why Ruby?

+It's a productive language for me that's easy to write DSLs in.
+One could argue that are more strongly typed language like Crystal could be good for this as well.

 ## How does this relate to Python and modules?
 Python is widely installed (probably moreso than Ruby :()) on machines to be managed.
 We recognize Ansible's choice here.
 This tool does not try and change how Ansible modules work.
 It only tries to avoid editing lots of YML directly.